 The Solomon Amendment is a federal law that allows military recruiters to access some address, biographical and academic program information on students age 17 and older.

 The Department of Education has determined the Solomon Amendment supersedes most elements of FERPA.
 An institution is therefore obligated to release data included in the list of “student recruiting information,” which may or may not match SCC’s FERPA directory information list.
-However, if the student has submitted a request to restrict Directory Information, then no information from the student’s education record will be released under the Solomon Amendment.
+However, if the student has submitted a request to restrict the release of Directory Information, then no information from the student’s education record will be released under the Solomon Amendment.

 - Address (home and mailing)

-- Telephone (home and mailing)
+- Telephone (home and mobile)

-- Age (is not defined as Directory information at SCC)
+- Age (is not defined as Directory Information at SCC)

-- Place of birth (is not defined as Directory information at SCC)
+- Place of birth (is not defined as Directory Information at SCC)

 - Level of education

 - Educational institution in which the student was most recently enrolled